 - You don’t have business or moving expenses associated with your position of employment.

 While these standards are quite straightforward, they actually eliminate many US expats from being eligible to file Form 2555-EZ.
-If you do happen to meet the criteria listed above, it will save you quite a bit of time filing your expatriate taxes.
+If you do happen to meet the criteria listed above and need to file taxes for 2018 or before, it will save you quite a bit of time filing your expatriate taxes.

 How Can I Prepare to File Form 2555-EZ?